google/ExoPlayer/analytics.md

 * Summary metrics, for example the total playback time.
 * Adaptive playback quality metrics, for example the average video resolution.
-* Rendering quality metrics, for example the the rate of dropped frames.
+* Rendering quality metrics, for example the rate of dropped frames.
 * Resource usage metrics, for example the number of bytes read over the network.

 You will find a complete list of the available counts and derived metrics in the